Imitation brick asbestos cement cladding

 Asbestos Products Ltd produced a coloured AC sheet named Artbestos in the 1930s for interior/exterior use.
 Colours listed as: Grove green, Sky blue, Stucco brown, Ochre, Shell pink, Cream and Buff.

-Colorbord was a James Hardie product from 1960.
-Coloured AC sheeting market dominated by James Hardie.
+Colorbord was a James Hardie product from 1960 to the early 1980s.
+The coloured AC sheeting market was dominated by James Hardie.

-Colorbord range of colours and market names varied slightly from 1960s to end of production in mid 1980s.
+The Colorbord range of colours and their market names varied slightly with an extended colour range introduced in 1967, until a reduced range was being produced by the end of production in the 1980s.

 Brands/products